 These centers protect the community through a program of strict supervision.

-All inmates housed in an Idaho community reentry center is still within the Idaho Department of Corrections system and therefore the process to find an Idaho inmate in one of these transitional facilities is as outlined below:
+All inmates housed in an ID community reentry center is still within the Idaho Department of Corrections offender search system and therefore the process to find an Idaho inmate in one of these transitional facilities is as outlined below:

 Idaho has a high incarceration rate that is more than the average U.S. rate.
 With more than 8,000 people housed in prison and jail in the state, overcrowding is an issue.
 Seven percent of the inmates in Idaho prison are there due to a parole violation.
 The highest number of inmates are in prison because of drug charges, followed closely by assault, then property damage.
 More than 1,400 are in Idaho prisons due to sexual assaults.
 Four hundred and one inmates are there because they have committed murder.